Yes, many free programs help senior citizens with home repairs. Learn where to find them, as the names are not always evident.

 San Francisco

 The San Francisco Senior Home Repair Program provides up to $50,000 through a forgivable loan to low-to-moderate-income homeowners residing in historically distressed and underserved neighborhoods.
-The money can be used for roof and HVAC repairs, as well as accessibility improvements.
+The money can be used for roof and HVAC repairs and accessibility improvements.

 Philadelphia